 Over the past two decades, targeted collaboration between international donors, national governments, and numerous private organizations has expanded access to HIV and AIDS treatment and saved the lives of millions of people living with the disease worldwide.
 Today, thanks to this collaboration, an AIDS-free generation is within reach.
-However, the work to achieve this vision is far from done.
-In order to ensure all those in need of treatment are receiving it, and that people can live positively with the disease long-term, it is critical that stakeholders from donor organizations, government, civil society, and the private sector work together.
+However, the work to achieve and sustain this vision is far from done.
+In order to ensure all people living with HIV know their status and are receiving treatment, and that people can live positively with the disease long-term, it is critical that stakeholders from donor organizations, government, civil society, and the private sector work together.
 No one actor or entity can achieve UNAIDS' global 95-95-95 targets alone, and it will take strong collaborative action across the global society to end AIDS by 2030.
 Over the past several years, it has become increasingly clear that national HIV and AIDS responses must find ways to more urgently and adequately incorporate the human, financial, and technical capacities available in both the private health sector and among corporate actors to expand and sustain treatment availability.

 SHOPS Plus aims to advance new and best practices to engage the private sector in HIV prevention, treatment, and retention efforts across the cascade of care.
 We support efforts to increase knowledge of evidence-based approaches for generating sustainable domestic financing of HIV programs, and we identify how various private health sector and corporate actors can contribute to successes and help overcome persisting challenges in global HIV responses.
 Our work brings public and private sector stakeholder together to help identify gaps in clinical and systems programming and develop private sector solutions to sustaining and accelerating progress towards national HIV goals.

 To achieve this, SHOPS Plus prioritizes partnership and sustainable solutions in all our HIV and AIDS work, collaborating with donors, public sector leaders, and a diverse array of private sector partners to achieve program aims.
-Under USAID’s Sustainable Financing Initiative, SHOPS Plus is working in multiple countries, including Nigeria, Tanzania, the Dominican Republic, and the Caribbean, to identify targeted areas where private actors can mobilize financial and other resources to expand access to HIV services through social enterprise business models, expanded private health insurance coverage, and corporate partnerships.
+Under USAID’s Sustainable Financing Initiative, SHOPS Plus is working in multiple countries, including Nigeria, Tanzania, Namibia, the Dominican Republic, and the Caribbean, to identify targeted areas where private actors can mobilize financial and other resources to expand access to HIV services through social enterprise business models, expanded private health insurance coverage, and corporate partnerships.
+SHOPS Plus is also providing technical assistance in multiple countries to strengthen and expand the total markets for priority HIV products, including condoms, HIV self-test kits, and anti-retroviral medications.
 These efforts seek to reduce reliance on donor funds and commodities while also easing financial burdens on people seeking care and treatment in the private sector to support the national HIV response and sustainable markets.